-SEC .
-SECTION 2.0 BACKGROUND STUDY POLICIES Regional Road Network 6.1 The 338 Avenue Functional Transportation Study should be accepted by the Town prior to the subdivision of phases abutting 338 Ave E. 6.2 The ultimate right-of-way width and the design of intersections along 338 Avenue will be in alignment with the final recommendations of the 338 Avenue Functional Transportation Study.
-6.3 If the 338 Avenue Functional Transportation Study, or future 32 Street Transportation Study, identifies an alternate right of way or intersections treatments that result in changes to the adjacent developable areas, the discrepancies will be addressed at the time of subdivision, ensuring that Municipal Reserve is still provided at the required 10%.
-No updates to the NASP figures, statistics or text will be required to account for minor variances.
-6.4 At the time of subdivision of lands abutting 338 Ave E, a strip of land along the northern edge of the plan area will be subdivided to accommodate road widening in accordance with the ultimate right-of-way identified in the 338 Avenue Functional Transportation Study, no greater than 46.0 metres, distributed equally to the north and south of the existing right-of-way.
-A portion of the lands required for the proposed traffic circle and road widening on the southern side will be provided by Lamont Land and a portion will be purchased by the Town of Okotoks.
-The specific areas and value of the land will be negotiated at the time of subdivision.
+SECTION 2.0 | BACKGROUND STUDY POLICIES

+Regional Road Network

+- The 338 Avenue Functional Transportation Study should be accepted by the Town prior to the subdivision of phases abutting 338 Ave E. - The ultimate right-of-way width and the design of intersections along 338 Avenue will be in alignment with the final recommendations of the 338 Avenue Functional Transportation Study. - If the 338 Avenue Functional Transportation Study identifies an alternate right of way or intersections treatments that result in changes to the adjacent developable areas, the discrepancies will be addressed at the time of subdivision, ensuring that Municipal Reserve is still provided at the required 10%.
+No updates to the NASP figures, statistics or text will be required to account for minor variances. - At the time of subdivision of lands abutting 338 Ave E, a strip of land along the northern edge of the plan area must be purchased by the Town and provided to accommodate road widening in accordance with the ultimate right-of-way identified in the 338 Avenue Functional Transportation Study, no greater than 46.0 metres distributed equally to the north and south of the existing right-of-way.

-- 6.5 At the time of subdivision of lands abutting 32 St E a strip of land along the western edge of the Lamont Land owned lands within the plan area must be provided to accommodate road widening for an ultimate 36.6m right of way. - 6.6 At the time of subdivision, the ultimate right-of-way width and the design of intersections along 32 Street will be in alignment with the recommendations of a Functional Transportation Study undertaken by the Town.
-Minor revisions to the statistics outlined NASP resulting from detailed intersection designs will not require an amendment to the NASP. - 6.7 The subdivision of Phase 4A as identified in Figure 41: Phasing will not be approved until the design of the intersection with 32 Street, within that phase, has been justified with transportation analysis approved by the Town. - 6.8 Lands required to accommodate the widening of 32 St E and 338 Ave E should be coordinated between the Town of Okotoks and the respective landowners.
+- At the time of subdivision of lands abutting 32 St E a strip of land along the western edge of the Lamont Land owned lands within the plan area must be provided to accommodate a 36.6m right of way. - Lands required to accommodate the widening of 32 St E and 338 Ave E should be coordinated between the Town of Okotoks and the respective landowners.